Artsdatabanken/dump-mbtiles-metadata/README.md

 # Scan .mbtiles

-Reads all metadata from a folder of .mbtiles.
-Outputs metadata table from all mbtiles files to console in JSON format.
+Reads the metadata table from all [.mbtiles](https://github.com/mapbox/mbtiles-spec) inside a directory.
+Outputs the metadata to console in JSON format.

 ## Usage